MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsconstructipheaderfortransportpacket0.md

 ### -param flags [in]

-flags can have the following value:
+Flags that specify whether the NBL is intended for the send or receive path.
+The **flags** parameter can have the following values:

 |Value|Meaning|
 |--- |--- |
 |**FWPS_CONSTRUCT_IPHEADER_FOR_SEND**|When set, this flag specifies that the NBL is intended for send path.|
 |**FWPS_CONSTRUCT_IPHEADER_FOR_RECEIVE**|When set, this flag specifies that the NBL is intended for receive path.|

 For callout drivers that support USO or URO, it is mandatory to set this parameter to one of these values.
-Other callout drivers can set this parameter to zero.
+Other callout drivers can set this parameter to **zero**.
 These flags are only supported on Windows Server 2022 23H2 and later.
-On prior releases of Windows, callout drivers must always set this parameter to zero.
+On prior releases of Windows, callout drivers must always set this parameter to **zero**.

 ### -param reserved